chris-martin/bricks/in/posts/2016-10-05-nixos-digitalocean/post.md

 <li>
     Use `passwd` to set user passwords.
-Remember to do this for at least one sudoer so you don't lock yourself out of the machine!
+Remember to do this for at least one sudoer so you don’t lock yourself out of the machine!
 </li>

 </ol>